-The aim of this commentary—released as part of a series on expanded learning partnerships and learning hubs in a distance learning context—is to provide actionable guidance for districts, schools, and expanded learning providers interested in best serving older youth.
-We seek to answer the question: How can expanded learning be leveraged to support pandemic recovery, specifically for older youth who risk becoming disengaged from both school and work, and are at higher risk of developing anxiety and depression?
+The aim of this commentary—released as part of a series on expanded learning partnerships and learning hubs in the context of the pandemic—is to provide actionable guidance for districts, schools, and expanded learning providers interested in best serving older youth.
+We seek to answer the question: How can expanded learning be leveraged to support pandemic recovery, specifically for older youth who risk becoming disengaged from school and are at higher risk of developing anxiety and depression?

-Even prior to COVID-19, many of our older students were already navigating survival—balancing family, school, and work.
-Shelter-in-place orders exacerbated these challenges and, not surprisingly, students have had trouble engaging with distance learning when faced with the challenge of securing basic needs like food, housing, and family health and safety.
+Even prior to COVID-19, many older students were already navigating survival—balancing family, school, and work.
+Shelter-in-place orders exacerbated these challenges and, not surprisingly, students had trouble engaging with distance learning when faced with the challenge of securing basic needs like food, housing, and family health and safety.
 Our school leaders recognized this unprecedented moment as requiring flexibility and openness to new norms of teaching and learning.
-To best support older youth in navigating schooling, we have had to change how we support students both in and out of the classroom.
-Here are some things that we’ve been learning:
+The collaborative resources provided by our extended learning partnership provided vital support for this kind of rapid innovation.

-- School administrators should encourage collaboration between teachers and CBOs, emphasizing that the larger the support team is for students, the better it is for everyone.
+School administrators are critical to strengthening collaboration between teachers and CBO staff and should emphasize that the larger the support team is for students, the better it is for everyone.

-For partnerships to work best, CBOs must be welcomed into the classroom.
-In the past, we recognized the reluctance of school staff to trust CBO partners as coeducators.
-School administrators need to acknowledge and validate these concerns while supporting staff in creating and testing strategies and approaches that result in collaboration that brings higher student engagement and success.
+For expanded learning partnerships to work best, CBO staff must be welcomed and valued in the classroom.
+In the past, we had observed reluctance on the part of school staff to trust CBO partners as coeducators, instead seeing them as less serious workers who lacked professional training.
+School administrators need to anticipate, acknowledge, and validate the concerns of their teachers and of their CBO partners—especially when schools expect CBO partners to support high-level instruction.
+School leaders need to explicitly support staff in creating and testing student support strategies and approaches that leverage the assets of teachers and of CBO partners so that together they facilitate higher student engagement and success.

-Prior to COVID-19, we used an outdated and inconsistent system for grading, evaluating, and holding students accountable for learning.
-This limited the ability of our expanded learning partner to understand how students were doing in school and therefore how to help.
-However, as we transitioned to distance learning, we rolled out a schoolwide project-based learning curriculum and single-grading system using a cognitive skills rubric.
-This classroom-based pedagogical shift allowed for deeper levels of collaboration and for full transparency between school and expanded learning staff.
-Now, using this shared platform, expanded learning partner staff are trained alongside school staff to help tutors follow student assignments and growth across a range of cognitive skills and content areas.
+In fall 2020, we rolled out a schoolwide project-based learning curriculum and single-grading system using a cognitive skills rubric.
+This classroom-based pedagogical shift has allowed for deeper levels of collaboration and for full transparency between school and expanded learning staff.
+Afterschool staff, for instance, are now clearer about the content and skills that students are working on, and are able to communicate more effectively with classroom teachers to support particular learning strategies.
+Using this shared platform, expanded learning partner staff are trained alongside school staff to help track student assignments and growth across a range of cognitive skills and content areas.

 Bobby Canosa-Carr is the Director of Secondary Education at The Accelerated Schools (TAS), the first charter school in South Los Angeles.
 In 2019, he joined TAS with the goal of supporting innovative instructional practices; he has since forged a partnership with Brad Lupien and arc for secondary support.
-Brad Lupien is President and CEO of After School and Experiential Education (arc), which started as an outdoor enrichment program for historically underserved youth and has expanded to after school and enrichment programs (e.g., college and career readiness, drivers’ education, outdoor education) for older youth throughout California, particularly those in Los Angeles and San Diego Unified School Districts.
+Brad Lupien is President and CEO of After School and Experiential Education (arc), which started as an outdoor enrichment program for historically underserved youth and has expanded to afterschool and enrichment programs outdoor education) for older California youth, particularly those in Los Angeles and San Diego.